All Episodes

 And then this whole issue, well, even you got liberal news reporters saying, well, our reporting on the ground is nothing but chaos and violence at the checkpoints and around the perimeter and people being turned away.

-And the State Department memo from today oh, latest security of Kabul uh airport is warning uh the airport gates may open or close without notice.
+And the State Department memo from today, oh, latest security of Kabul Airport is warding airport gates may open or close without notice, advising Americans, use your best judgment as you try to get to the airport.

-U.S. citizens, lawful permanent residents, and their spouses, unmarried children, should consider traveling to Hamed Karzai International Airport when you judge it safe to do so.
+U.S. citizens, lawful permanent residents and their spouses, unmarried children should consider traveling to Hamed Karzai International Airport when you judge it safe to do so.

 U.S. government cannot ensure safe passage to the airport.

-We are processing people at multiple gates due to large crowd security concerns, gates may open and close without notice.
+We are processing people at multiple gates due to large crowd security concerns.

 That's today's notice, Joe.